Hyperzsb/natalia-theme/README.md

 In this situation, if no modification has been made to the `baseUrl` field, the browser will attempt to download CSS, JS, and other assets (like images) from the root route (in this example, `https://hyperzsb.github.io`) rather than the actual route (`https://hyperzsb.github.io/natalia-theme`).

 To deal with this problem, just modify the `baseUrl` field to the corresponding value (in this example, modify it to `/natalia-theme`) and redeploy your site.

+Additionally, for senior users, you can just config redirect rules on your Apache and Nginx servers (if you deploy your sites manually); or you can just add some rewrite/redirect rules to your service providers (if you deploy your sites using some hosting services).
+No need to modify the `_config.yaml` file.
+It is a more complicated way, better may offer more flexibility.

 ## Contributing